jcubic/lips/REFERENCE.md

 Macro that will evaluate the expression and swallow any promises that may be created.
 It will discard any value that may be returned by the last body expression.
 The code should have side effects and/or when it's promise it should resolve to undefined.
+Macro ignore don't capture any continuations, so it work like top level expression.

+You can use call/cc inside ignore, but capturing continuations and using it outside of ignore can give unspecified results.
 ```

 ## imag-part